-If you’re looking for an ice maker for your business, you have two choices, buy one or choose a commercial machine lease.
-While purchasing an ice machine may seem appealing because it’s your machine alone, you also are responsible for all the service, maintenance, and cleaning ice machines need to run efficiently.
+If you’re looking for an ice maker for your Kansas or Missouri business, you have two choices, buy one or choose a commercial ice machine lease.
+While purchasing an ice machine may seem appealing because it’s your machine alone, you also are responsible for all the service, ice machine maintenance, and cleaning ice machines need to run efficiently.
 If you don’t maintain a regular service schedule for your ice machine, you’re in for a whole lot of problems.

 The Full Cost of Owning a Commercial Ice Machine